Network Threshold Games: Model

-\paragraph{Threshold Games.} This is a \emph{threshold game}: agents prefer action $1$ if the number of their neighbours taking action $1$ is above some threshold.
-And they prefer action $0$ otherwise.
-Threshold games (sometimes called `graphical games' \citep[S9.2]{jackson2008} or `two-action network games' \citep[S3.3]{jackson2015games}) are an extremely widely studied class, both within economics and beyond.
+The model we have set out is a \emph{threshold game} on a network.
+Its defining feature is that agents prefer action $1$ if the number of their neighbours taking action $1$ is above some threshold, and they prefer action $0$ otherwise.
+A well-known property of these games is that (1) there always exists a minimal and a maximal Nash equilibrium (in the set inclusion sense), and (2) the set of Nash Equilibria of the game forms a complete lattice under set inclusion \citep{milgrom1990rationalizability, vives1990nash}.

-However, they have been typically studied in the case where the threshold is the same for all players -- either in absolute terms or as a proportion of an agent's degree.
-We will call these special cases \emph{absolute threshold} games ($k_i = k$ for all $i$) and \emph{fractional threshold} games ($k_i = q \sum_j G_{ij}$ for all $i$), respectively.
-It is clear that both are nested by our \emph{heterogeneous threshold} game.
-Seminal contributions that will nest under our framework therefore include \cite{gagnon2017networks} (an absolute threshold game) and \cite{morris2000contagion} (a fractional threshold game).
-Finally, many games of strategic complements with continuous action will become threshold games when actions are restricted to be binary.
-We discuss this in detail in \Cref{sec:BCZ}.